Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 - Introducing yourself and showcasing your relevant qualifications

-- Highlighting your relevant experience and skills
+- A summary of your relevant experience and skills

-- Expressing your enthusiasm for the position and the company
+- A statement of your interest in the position and the company

-- Providing a professional closing and your contact details
+- A closing and contact information

-Here is an example of how to write a resume:
+Here’s an example how to write a resume

 Dear [Hiring Manager’s Name],

-I am writing to convey my interest in the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name].
-As a highly skilled and experienced [Your profession] I think I’d make the ideal choice for this job.
+I am writing to convey my interest in the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name[Company Name].
+As an expert and experienced professional in [Your field] I believe that I’d be a great fit to be considered for this job.

-Thank you for considering my application.
-I am looking forward to hearing from you.
+Thank you for taking a look at my application.
+I am looking forward to having a conversation with you.

 Sincerely,